yshcor/7OOP-Practicals/README.md

 ## 🏔️ Repository Overview

-This repository contains my **Midterm Laboratory Tasks (1–5)** for a Python programming fundamentals course.
+This repository contains my **Midterm (M1–M5)** and **Final (F1–F5)** Laboratory Tasks for a Python programming fundamentals course.
 Each lab explores core Python concepts—from basic input/output to object-oriented programming—with clean code, clear documentation, and an Ice Bear-inspired aesthetic.

 ### Learning Objectives Covered
 - Control flow and conditional logic